jarusll/the-logs/index.md

 Just learnt about Jupyter lab and its way better than notebook.
 Dockerized & hosted Jupyter lab.
 Added vim extension on Jupyter lab.

+This has to be the best dev environment, after smalltalk.

+Peak finding had peaked my curiosity and I will explore it tomorrow.

+One of the reasons I do write is to get upto speed asap.
+In this age I believe the best skill someone can have is the ability to learn quickly.
+Our brains are good at thinking not storing.
+Which reminds me I need to try org roam.
+One of the reason I haven't tried is it requires sqlite setup which means it might not work on multiple devices.
+I have to look into this before I commit.

+Good day, night

 # 2022-06-05

 Biggest oof of the day, I was trying to reverse proxy without registering the subdomain.
 Yayyy.
 In my defence this is my first reverse proxy setup and I barely know anything.